otsaloma/dataiter/doc/index.rst

    shallow modified copy of the original. ``attd.AttributeDict`` is used to provide convenient access to dictionary keys.

+:class:`dataiter.GeoJSON`
+   A simple wrapper class that allows reading a GeoJSON file into a :class:`dataiter.DataFrame` and writing a data frame to a GeoJSON file.
+Any operations on the data are thus done with methods provided by the data frame class.
+Geometry is read as-is into the "geometry" column, but no special geometric operations are currently supported.

 .. warning:: dataiter is experimental and the API subject to change.

 .. toctree::